Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ## Event Bubbling

 Now we want to access this event in the `Main` component.
-The 'Keypad' components are children of the 'Main' component.
+The `Keypad` components are children of the `Main` component.
 We can do this by binding the event to the `Main` method we want to handle the event when we declare the component.

 ```javascript
 <Keypad
 	clickHandle={this.keypadClick.bind(this)}
 	buttonText={val} />
 ```

-The `Main` component's event handling method, `keypadClick` is defined as follows:
+In this case, we've bound `clickHandle` to `keypadClick`, one of `Main` component's event handling methods.

 ```javascript
 keypadClick(e) {